Nukesor/sticker-finder/README.md

 3. Now copy the `stickerfinder/config.example.py` to `stickerfinder/config.py` and adjust all necessary values.
 4. Finally execute following commands to install all dependencies and to start the bot:

         % poetry install
         % poetry run initdb.py
         % poetry run main.py

+5. If you plan to keep up to date, you need to set the current alemibic revision manually.
+Get the latest revision with `poetry run alembic history` and change the current head to the newest revision with `poetry run alembic stamp <revision>`.
-5. When you are updating from a previous version just execute `poetry run alembic upgrade head`.
+6. Now you can just execute `poetry run alembic upgrade head`, whenever you are updating from a previous version.

 ## Botfather commands